 Here are 3 variations of Locust pose that you can cycle through for 3-5 breaths each.
 They are great for strengthening the muscles that support the shoulder blades.
 This includes the rhomboids, lower trapezius, and erector spinae, that run parallel to the spine.
 Focus on keeping your neck long as you draw your shoulders away from your ears.

-OTHER THINGS YOU CAN DO
+OTHER THINGS YOU CAN DO FOR MID BACK PAIN

 - Pepper in chest-opening stretches and twists throughout your day.